-We can sort up to 6 populations simultaneously on the Astrios.
+We are able to sort up to 6 populations simultaneously on the Astrios.
 Though sorting 6 mutually exclusive populations is the most efficient, overlapping populations can also be sorted in order of importance.
 3-6 way sorting can ONLY be done into 5ml tubes or smaller.

-Collection Buffer:
+Collection Media:

-Collection containers should have some type of buffer in them for the cells to fall into.
-It is recommended it be 0.5ml - 1ml per 5ml of collection volume: i.e. 1ml in a 5ml tube.
+Collection containers should have some type of media in them for the cells to fall into.
+It is recommended it be 0.5ml - 1ml of media per 5ml of collection volume: i.e. 1ml in a 5ml tube.

-The following can be used:
+The following media can be used:

+- Culture media with antibiotics

-- PBS if collecting cells for RNA or DNA - Fetal Bovine Serum only for culturing cells
+- PBS if collecting cells for RNA or DNA

+- Fetal Bovine Serum only